JiaoXianjun/BTLE/fpga/README.md

 cd ../helpers/
 ./all_gen_and_scp.sh $HARDWARE

-# "btle" is the password of the ssh to board
+# Wait for board fully rebooting

-# wait for board fully rebooting
+# Start from ssh root@10.10.10.10 in the quick start guide
 ```

 ## See Bluetooth run